Higher-order Functions

 button100.addEventListener('click', donate(100));

 But this change has broken things badly.
-The user is now charged $130 for just loading your application.
-That's because you are calling the donate
+The user is now charged $130 for just loading our application.
+That's because we are calling the donate

-function when you attempt to register the callbacks.
-You aren't waiting for the click events to happen.
+function when we attempt to register the callbacks.
+We aren't waiting for the click events to happen.

 To delay the execution of donate

-while still allowing its amount to be a parameter, you create a helper function that returns a tailored version of the callback:
+while still allowing its amount to be a parameter, we create a helper function that returns a tailored version of the callback:

 function buildCallback(amount) {